- Family Law

 Do you have an insurance agent who assisted with the purchase of the life insurance?

 If so, what is their name and contact information?

 Do you know how to access the actual life insurance policy?

 Do you know where the premium bill is sent?

 Do you know the deadline that the premium payment is due?

-DIVORCE RELATED TIP: A spouse is not permitted to cancel a life insurance policy once a divorce proceeding is commenced.
+A spouse is not permitted to cancel a life insurance policy once a divorce proceeding is commenced as Connectuct proceedure puts automatic orders are in place to protect the status quo so as to prevent such changes.
 Also, there may not be any change to the beneficiary status of any life insurance policy once a divorce has started.
 It is important to know not only what life insurance exists when a divorce action is commenced, but the amount of the death benefit and the list of beneficiaries.